-In cases of circumstances beyond a student's control, payments are made in monthly instalments at the end of the nominal duration of study.
+In case of force majeure, financial support will be paid out in monthly instalments after the end of the performance grant period, including any extension of one year by DUO, or, in the case of international students without study grants, after the end of the nominal study duration.
 In cases involving recognised administrative activities, payment is made following the end of the academic year in which the activities in question were performed.
 Committee months are paid out as a lump sum, rather than as monthly instalments.
 In all cases, payment is conditional on the student being enrolled at TU Delft.